MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 ---
-title: 'How to BYO AI Search index with the Azure AI Search tool'
+title: 'How to use an existing AI Search index with the Azure AI Search tool'
 titleSuffix: Azure OpenAI
 description: Learn how to use Agents Azure AI Search tool.
 services: azure-ai-agent-service